ARION

 Standing in the first cell was the human woman.
 She stood demurely in front of the clear door panel, her feet together and her hands clasped behind her.
 With her shoulders drooped, she looked toward the floor without meeting his eyes.

 “Hello, Trina,” he said quietly.
-She nodded and murmured back at him, but kept her gaze humble.
+She nodded and murmured back at him, but kept her gaze lowered.
 He stepped up close to the clear panel.
 “Please,” he said in through the diamond-shaped pattern of small holes in the door, “look at me.”

 Trina raised her eyes and he could see they were wet with small streams that had made trails down across the smooth skin of her cheeks.
 “I am so sorry,” she said with a tight throat.

 For several heartbeats, Dominic simply peered into her eyes, and then he finally nodded to himself.
-He put his hands upon the transparent door and said in a soft voice, “I forgive you.”
+He put his hands flat upon the transparent door and said in a soft voice, “I forgive you.”

 She blinked.
 “What?” she asked.